 An excited team is a productive team.
 If the escape room you’re going to play has any media, videos, pictures or a story that you can share with your team ahead of time- go ahead and send it their way.
 Any content like that will help your team get into the story of the game they’ll be playing, and help them start mentally prepping, before they’ve even set foot in the building.

 Split Up Early On- Then Reconvene With Findings

 When you first enter an escape room there are likely to be many things hidden away for you to discover.
-You’ll want to make efficient use of your early time in that space to find as many clues as you can in order to start piecing everything together.
+You’ll want to make efficient use of your early time in that space to search the room and find as many clues as you can.
 This is probably the best time in the game to split your team up.
 After about ten minutes of everyone searching the space however, you’ll want to reconvene to go over everything you’ve found together.
 This is when the group can start piecing together seemingly disparate pieces of information in order to perhaps uncover the cohesive hole that makes up the puzzle.
 If you skip the communication step you could end up with two people walking around with the answers to each other’s questions, but if you never talk it out, you’ll never know that.